cacology/characters/text/158-159_An_Amorist/An_Amorist_159.md

 does into his Form of Matrimony.
-He con- verſes, as Angela are ſaid to do, by Intuition, and expreſſes himſelf by Sighs moſt ſignificant- ly.
+He con- verſes, as Angels are ſaid to do, by Intuition, and expreſſes himſelf by Sighs moſt ſignificant- ly.
 He follows his Viſits, as Men do their
 Buſineſs, and is very induſtrious in waiting on